Jfraser56/game-browser/README.md

 * Develop a page specifically for browsing game platforms
 * Develop a page specifically for browsing game studios/developer teams

-Use `npm install` to download GAME.REV dependencies, however the API key is not included, therefore I reccomend just viewing the live app demo
+Use `npm install` to download GAME.REV dependencies, however the API key is not included, therefore I reccommend just viewing the live app demo

 [Live App](https://stellar-halva-039185.netlify.app)